ibm-cloud-docs/codeengine/cmd_defs.md

 `--service-account-clear`, `--sac`
 :   Clear the service account.
 This value is *optional*.
 The default value is `false`.

+`--trusted-profiles-enabled`, `--trusted`, `--tpe`
+:   Enable mounting of a compute resource token for instances of this job run.
+This value is *optional*.
+The default value is `false`.

 `--wait`, `-w`
 :   Resubmit the job run and wait for the instances of this job run to complete.
 If you specify the `--wait` option, the job run resubmit waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the job run to complete.
 If the job run is not completed within the specified `--wait-timeout` period, the job run resubmit fails.
 This value is *optional*.
 The default value is `false`.